Brother 2: Plot

 Later, Belkin warns Mennis, telling him about the incident with Danila, and sends him a photo.
-With the help of Ilya's friends, Danila and his brother secretly obtain foreign passports with visas.
+Danila and his brother secretly obtain foreign passports with visas.
 To avoid capture, the brothers fly to America separately, and Viktor arrives in Chicago without any suspicion.
-Danila instead takes a flight to New York City where he arrives in Brighton Beach.
-There, he buys a cheap car to travel to Chicago by road, but it breaks down just outside Pennsylvania.
+Danila instead flies to New York City where he buys a cheap car to travel to Chicago by road, but it breaks down just outside Pennsylvania.
 Stranded, he hitches a ride to Chicago with trucker Ben Johnson (Ray Toler).
-Danila arrives Chicago without a car, without a weapon and almost without money.
+Danila arrives in Chicago without a car, without a weapon and almost without money.
 There, he meets a Russian prostitute, Dasha, nicknamed Marilyn.

 Back in Moscow, Belkin is still determined to catch Danila.
 Learning that Viktor was on board the flight to Chicago, he alerts the Ukrainian mafia there to find him.
 Meanwhile, Viktor arrives to the Ukrainian Village of Chicago and quickly begins to spend his money on entertainment.
-Danila attempts to meet up with Dmitry and Viktor, but is unable to make contact with both.
-Wanting to talk to Dasha, he goes to the neighborhood where she works, but ends up in detained by the police after getting into a fight with the pimp's men.
+Danila is unable to contact Dmitry and Victor.
+Wanting to talk to Dasha, he goes to the neighborhood where she works, but ends up detained by the police after getting into a fight with the pimp's men.

-Having found Dmitry Gromov, Danila finds out the address of Mennis's office from him.
-Contacting Dasha, Danila asks her to arrange a meeting with an arms dealer.
+Having found Dmitry, Danila finds out the address of Mennis's office.
+Contacting Dasha, Danila arranges a meeting with a local arms dealer.
 Using a homemade gun, he wounds the dealer in the face and steals a weapon.
 Then, in Dasha's apartment, he kills her pimp and the bandits accompanying him, who came to avenge the dealer.
-After this, Danila and Dasha finally meet Victor; sitting by the fire, the three discuss life - Dasha, without much enthusiasm, talks about her years spent in the USA; Danila suggests that Dasha fly home to Russia; Victor, on the contrary, admires America.
+After this, Danila and Dasha finally meet Victor; sitting by the fire, the three discuss life - Dasha reluctantly recalls being stranded for years after coming on a student visa; Victor, on the contrary, admires America.

-The next day, Danila first hits Mennis's front, a local club, and kills the guards there.
-Danila discovers that Mennis wasn't there, but the frightened director of the club gives Danila all the money from the safe and tells him where to find Mannis.
-Viktor picked up a tail by the Ukrainian mafia, draws them away and kills their hitman, but not before learning of the mafia's operations and headquarters.
+The next day, Danila first hits Mennis's front, a local club.
+The frightened director of the club gives Danila all Mennis' money and location.
+Viktor picked up a tail by the Ukrainian mafia, draws them away and kills their hitman, but not before learning of the mafia's headquarters.